STOP Oregon House Bill 2007 (2017)!

 The Oregon Home Builders’ Association is trying to use the State Legislature to force residential infill on every neighborhood, to force cities to approve poorly designed projects, and to allow demolition of historic districts.
 This bill is sponsored by Tina Kotek (District 44, St.Johns/Kenton/East Columbia), Alissa Keny-Guyer (District 46, Laurelhurst to Lents), Tawna Sanchez (District 43, North and Northeast Portland), Julie Fahey (District 14, West Eugene/Junction City), Andy Olson (District 15, Albany) and Duane Stark (District 4, Grants Pass).

 The bill is pending in the Ways & Means Committee.
-There will be a vote in June.
+There will likely be a vote in June or July.
 Please send emails right now to your senator and representative, the majority leaders, and the Ways & Means committee to oppose HB2007.

 EMAIL YOUR LEGISLATORS NOW TO OPPOSE HB2007

 1. COPY this suggested text – OR put something in your own words.